-A highly efficient UPS can help cut energy costs.
-But if you base a UPS’s efficiency solely on its efficiency rating, you’re making a huge mistake.
-Efficiency ratings are often misunderstood, which is why it’s essential you understand how they work before your next UPS purchase.
+However, if you base a UPS’s efficiency solely on its energy efficiency rating, you’re making a huge mistake.
+UPS efficiency ratings are often misunderstood, which is why it’s essential you understand how they work before your next UPS purchase.

 * UPS A has a 96 percent efficiency rating * UPS B has a 94 percent efficiency rating

 What do you observe?
 When operating with a full load, UPS A is clearly the more energy efficient UPS system.
 However, when operating at a capacity lower than 50 percent, we see that UPS B is actually the more energy efficient UPS system despite its lower energy efficiency rating.
 That’s because when the two UPS’s are at full capacity, UPS A, with lower proportional loss, operates more efficiently.
 However, when they dip below 50 percent running capacity, UPS A’s lower proportional loss is overshadowed by its higher fixed loss.
 At that point, UPS B becomes the more efficient system.
 The moral of the story is that ratings don’t paint an accurate picture.
 Instead, you need to consider the real-life scenario in which you’ll use your UPS, which is almost always below 50 percent of its load capacity.
 Ask your UPS provider to show you power supply efficiency curves, like the graphic above, of prospective UPS systems to determine which one will be the most efficient in your facility.